orange-cloudfoundry/terraform-secure-backend-release/README.md

     -v director_name=<your bosh director name> \
     -v cf_deployment_name=cf
 ```
+4. Retrieve user and password used for backend with credhub (the one in your bosh director):
+`credhub get --name=/<your bosh director name>/terraform-secure-backend/tsb_user`
-4. *(Optional)* You probably want to make terraform-secure-backend available outside of your
+5. *(Optional)* You probably want to make terraform-secure-backend available outside of your
 cf network, simply add ops-file [/manifests/operators/enable-cef.yml](/manifests/operators/enable-cf-route-registrar.yml)
 to your deployment.
 This will register a `tsb.((system_domain))` route to your gorouters.